 Fortunately, half of the napkin fit the width of the cutting board perfectly.
 I cut the napkin in half and threw away the blank side

-Cut away any extra trim and the space for the handle.
+Cut away any extra trim and space for the handle.
+Folding the napkin in half made cutting the napkin very easy.

 Step 5 ~ Use a Mod Podge brush or foam brush to apply the Mod Podge to the cutting board.